Poeschl/eti-LANPage/README.md

 * Various statistic features via the LAN Launcher

 ## Things required:
-* Webserver and PHP7 or newer
+* Working docker or podman environment
-* PHP SQLite, mbstring and XML extension enabled

 ## Installation:
-- Use our automated installer:
-  <code>wget -q https://www.eti-lan.xyz/lanpage.sh && sh lanpage.sh</code> (recommended) or clone the git repository
+- Clone this repository
-- Copy or rename config.sample.php to config.php and change values
+- Copy or rename `config.sample.php` to `config.php` and change values
-- chown the files to match your webserver/php configured user
-- chmod 0755 db/*.db
-- See the *.sample.xml files and modify them to match your needs
+- See the `*.sample.xml` and `launcher.sample.ini` files and modify them to match your needs (copy the sample to a file without `sample` in the name, `launcher.ini` for example)
-- See https://www.eti-lan.xyz/#customize for more information about integration and the launcher.ini and launcher.css files
+- Execute `podman-compose up` in the project folder
+- (Make sure that your host exposes port 80 with domain name `launcher.lan` to make the `launcher.ini` work, see `docker-compose.yaml`)

+### Update configs

+- Change the file contents
+- Stop the running container (Ctrl + C or `podman-compose down`)
+- Restart and rebuild the container `podman-compose up --build`

 ## Screenshots: